dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 The process to add a `BlazorWebView` to an existing .NET MAUI app is as follows:

-1. Add the Razor SDK, `Microsoft.NET.Sdk.Razor` to your project by editing its first line:
+1. Add the Razor SDK, `Microsoft.NET.Sdk.Razor` to your project by editing its first line of the CSPROJ project file:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk.Razor">